Use an external database

 sudo cyberwatch configure --no-db

-If your instance is more complex than a single node, you need to specify again which configuration to use.
+If your instance is made of several nodes, you need to specify again which configuration to use.

-For instance, on a master node, the command is:
+For instance, to use an external database on a master node with satellites, the command is:

 sudo cyberwatch configure --no-db --master